 (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and

 (4) the effect of the use upon the potential market for or value of the copyrighted work.

 An analysis of the four factors of fair use will not usually result in a clear yes or no answer to the question of can you use the material.
 Fair use is about finding a way to do what you need to do in a way that is most clearly legal and low risk.

 OERs are a great way to save students money.
 Another way is to take advantage of the online resources already paid for by the library.

 The library provides several ways for you to use copyrighted materials in your class.

 Databases & Subscriptions

 The library has agreements with publishers such that we can provide access to online journal and ebook content to all of our students.
-If you find a journal article or an ebook or ebook chapter in a library database that you would like to include in your course, you may copy and paste the permalink to that material into Moodle.
+If you find a journal article or an ebook or ebook chapter in a library database that you would like to include in your course, you may copy and paste the permalink to that material into Canvas.
 For assistance locating the permalink, visit this page or contact a librarian.

-If there is an article or a chapter in a book that you would like to include in your Moodle course, that is not available through the library databases, fill out the Electronic Reserves Form.
+If there is an article or a chapter in a book that you would like to include in your Canvas course, that is not available through the library databases, fill out the Electronic Reserves Form.
 When you do this, the library will pay the copyright clearance fees for the number of students in your class, so that it can legally be shared.
 Materials must be

 If neither you nor the library owns the material, request that the library purchase a copy.
 Interlibrary loaned material may not be scanned for electronic reserves.